Mirissa Beach Sri Lanka (Paradise Found!)

 There are a few rooms to rent on the beach but we usually opt to stay in the village.
 We’re currently boarding with an elderly Sri Lankan couple.
 For under $20 per night, we have our own bathroom, large double and single beds, mosquito nets and fans, it’s perfect.

 It’s not too hot here, the rooms seem to be plenty cool enough without air con.
-This couple now owns the excellent Tithira Guest House (check current prices/ room types here) with family rooms under $50.
+This couple now owns the excellent Tithira Guest House (check current prices/ room types here.)
+Their family rooms were under $50 Au, about $25 US.

 Riverside Cabanas review family room